Live Like a King in a Real Castle

 At over 800 years old, enormous Ashford Castle in County Mayo is probably Ireland's best-known castellated accommodation—and far bigger than most of the country's villages.
 The lavish grounds are arranged around a lake, and everything from boat trips to falconry, golf, tennis, and even an old-fashioned cinema will back up the website claim that this is Ireland's top hotel destination.

-The Black Castle in County Tipperary is a more intimate experience: in this self-catering tower, you gain exclusive run of a 16th-century fortification, which has been faithfully restored to the furnishing style of four centuries back.
-Guests are supplied with candles to create their own lighting, plus fuel for the fire—although the box of included goodies is distinctly more 21st-century in nature.
+The Black Castle in County Tipperary is a more intimate experience: in this self-catering tower, you gain an exclusive run of a 16th-century fortification, which has been faithfully restored to the furnishing style of four centuries back.
+Guests are supplied with candles to create their own lighting and fuel for the fire—although the box of included goodies is distinctly more 21st-century.
 In County Kerry, refined Ballyseede Castle near Tralee offers one of Ireland's most affordable castle stays, with dinner, bed & breakfast packages.

 Stay in a Reconstructed Ring Fort

 Those who find themselves in the southeast of Ireland near the Rosslare Europort ferry terminal can treat themselves to a truly one-of-a-kind overnight stay.
 At the Irish National Heritage Park, a vast open-air museum near Wexford where visitors walk through almost 10 millennia of Irish history, you can check in to a replica Irish ring fort similar to those in use 1,500 years ago.
 The experience, taking place within the park's extensive woods and wetlands, is pretty genuine: guests are given period costumes and animals to look after (in season), and cooking happens over an open fire in the center of the hut.
 (There's a fridge, too, though it's hidden out of sight to maintain the Middle Ages atmosphere.)

 Chat with a local specialist who can help organize your trip.